-Each year, our compensation committee engages an independent compensation consultant to advise the compensation committee on executive officer and board compensation.
-Since October 2009, our compensation committee has worked with PM as its independent compensation consultant.
-PM acts primarily as an advisor to our compensation committee, but may also work with management from time to time on matters presented by management to our compensation committee with the knowledge and consent of our compensation committee.
+Each year, our compensation committee engages an independent compensation consultant to advise the compensation committee on executive officer and board compensation which, since October 2009, has been PM.
+PM acts primarily as an advisor to our compensation committee, but may also provide advice to management from time to time on matters presented by management to our compensation committee with the knowledge and consent of our compensation committee.
 Our compensation committee has the sole authority to engage and terminate its compensation consultant.

-The nature and scope of the assignments for PM for 2016 regarding executive compensation included:
+The nature and scope of the assignments for PM for 2017 regarding executive compensation included:

-- reviewing our peer group to determine the appropriateness of its composition; - preparing executive compensation pay studies and competitive assessments to compare our executive compensation to our peer group and published industry survey data; and - · providing input on structuring of performance-based awards.
+- reviewing our peer group to determine the appropriateness of its composition; - preparing executive compensation pay studies and competitive assessments to compare our executive compensation to our peer group and published industry survey data; - providing input on structuring of performance-based awards; and - advising on regulatory changes and their potential impact on our executive compensation programs.